Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 such as providing access to the OSs file system
 and implementing an app's dashboard.

-The toolkit also includes the source code for the SAHAppProducer,
+The toolkit also includes the source code for SAHAppProducer,
 an activity-handler specially designed for producing EngageUI apps.

 ## EngageUI Illustrations